saadkhan29/lesson-w04d05-rails-intro/README.md

 ### `intro_app`

-The command to build our rails app with postgres is the following:
+The command to build our rails app with mysql is the following:

 ```bash
 rails new intro_app -d mysql